magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 about it or not.
 This is why we say that whether the Buddha is born in the world or not, everything is the way it is.
 Everything already exists according to its own nature.
 This natural condition doesn’t change, nor does it go anywhere.
 It just is that way.
-This is called However, if we don’t understand about this , we won’t be able to recognize it.
+This is called *saccadhamma.*
+However, if we don’t understand about this *saccadhamma*, we won’t be able to recognize it.

 So we practise contemplation in this way.
 If we aren’t particularly skilled in scripture, we take the mind itself to study and read.